rei/rei-cedar-vue-2/README.md

 `npm run release`

 Export the component library to a umd js bundle and compiled css in the `release/` directory for use in other projects.
 This creates the delivery bundle.
+Files from /static are copied here as is.

 ## Build System